Enzo-Unified/businesscentral/README.md

 ```

 ## Using SELECT commands
 Generally speaking, using SELECT commands is more flexible than using EXEC operators because you can apply client-side filters on the data, select the desired column names, and perform ORDER BY operations (the ORDER BY is applied client-side).
-The following SELECT command in SQL Server Management Studio returns all Vendors from BusinessCentral (replace company_id with your BusinessCentral Company ID):
+The following SELECT command in SQL Server Management Studio returns all Vendors from Business Central (replace company_id with your Business Central Company ID):

 ```
 SELECT * FROM BusinessCentral.Vendors WHERE company_id='dc50d5e8-f9c9-ed11-94cc-000d3a220b2f'